CottageLord/DX11-3D-Game-Engine/README.md

 	    <td align="left">
 	    	<ul>
 	    		<li>Represents a drawble entity such as a box.</li>
-	    		<li>Manages a collection of "bindables" objects that could be binded abd shipped to rendering pipeline, such as vertex buffer, index buffer, transforms, shader constants and other topology settings.</li>
+	    		<li>Manages a collection of "bindables" objects that could be binded and shipped to rendering pipeline, such as vertex buffer, index buffer, transforms, shader constants and other topology settings.</li>
 	    	</ul>
 	    </td>
 	</tr>